Notion 3.0 uses GPT‑5 to let AI run autonomous stakeholder feedback workflows

 To validate the architectural shift, Notion evaluated GPT‑5 against other state-of-the-art models using actual user tasks.
 Evaluations were grounded in feedback Notion had already marked as high priority, including questions that surfaced in Research Mode, long-form tasks that required multi-step reasoning, and ambiguous or outdated content where model judgment mattered.

-This capability builds on a rapid rollout that began in late 2022, when Notion added a writing assistant, workspace‑wide Q&A, and deep OpenAI model ties to search, content, and planning tools after gaining early access to GPT‑4.
-The shift from embedded assistance to autonomous agents required redesigning how the software decides on actions.
-Can an AI truly understand nuance in stakeholder comments?
+That promise sits on a rollout that started back in late 2022, when Notion first rolled out a writing assistant, a workspace-wide Q&A, and tighter OpenAI links to search, content and planning after getting early access to GPT-4.
+Moving from little helper widgets to self-driving agents meant a full redesign of how the software picks actions.
+It’s still fuzzy whether an AI can really catch the nuance in stakeholder comments.

 Common Questions Answered